SEN Information and Useful Links

 SEN Information Report for Northgate Primary School 2017-18

 Part of the Norfolk Local Offer for Learners with SEN

-Welcome to our SEN information report which is part of the Norfolk Local Offer for learners with Special Educational Needs (SEN).
-All Governing Bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the Governing Body’s or proprietor’s policy for pupils with SEN. The information must be updated annually.
+Welcome to our SEN Information report which is part of the Norfolk Local Offer for learners with Special Educational Needs (SEN).
+All Governing Bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the Governing Body’s or proprietor’s policy for pupils with SEN. The information is updated annually.

 At Northgate Primary School we are committed to working together with all members of our school community.
 The local offer has been produced with pupils, parents/carers, governors and members of staff.
 We would welcome your feedback and future involvement in the review of our offer, so please do contact us.
 The best people to contact are:

 Name of SEND Governor – Mrs J Bailey

 Name of Head – Mrs L Hanger